5 Reasons Why Nurses Should Get Published Right Now

 #1 Nurses are highly skilled and have knowledge to offer the public.

 Nurses have valuable information and experience that others want to know.
 While nurses should not give medical advice when writing as it could be litigious, there are many topics that nurses can educate the public about.
-For example, one place that nurses can be published at is Nurse Journal Org which is a multi-author website focused on nursing.
 Some examples of articles written by nurse authors include:

 Very few people like to write.
 In fact, some people hate to write.
 Others are intimidated by the writing process and have the misguided notion that only people who majored in English, Creative Writing, or Journalism in college are qualified to write.
 Admittedly, building a writing portfolio takes initiative, time, and practice.